 CorePower Yoga studios keep popping up all around Boston, with one of the newer locations conveniently located right in the heart of Fenway.
 At CorePower Yoga’s Fenway location, the studio, classes, and instructors are consistent with what you would expect from the franchise.
 The Yoga Sculpt class followed the exact same format as every other CorePower in the city and instruction was comparable.
 All locations are sure to provide a good consistent sweat with quality experience.

-Yoga Sculpt is generally the same at all CorePower locations.
+Yoga Sculpt is generally the same at all CorePower locations, including Fenway.
 You begin class with a yoga-style warm-up and quickly progress through a series of yoga poses utilizing light weights.
 The combo of yoga poses and weights makes for a solid burn.
 With 3lb dumbbells over our heads, we flowed through Warrior, Warrior 2, and held chair pose for an excruciatingly long time.
 Then we put the DB’s down and upped the cardio with some body weight exercises – jumping jacks, air squats, push-ups.
 We rounded out class with a core series and a light yoga flow.
 Oh, and did we mention that we did all of this in a heated studio?
 To say we were drippin’ is an understatement!

 Michael had a very chill vibe.
 He calmly led us through the challenging class, offering us modifications throughout the way.
 Michael did a good job of instructing the class, but he didn’t offer any hands-on modifications.